connortbot/connortbot/README.md

 My name is Connor Loi, and I'm currently studying Computer Science and Business Administration at both UWaterloo and Wilfrid-Laurier!

 ### Current Work
-I'm currently hard at work on the [Caitlyn Renderer](https://github.com/Astro-Monkeys/caitlyn) under the Astro-Monkeys RenderTeam.
+I'm currently hard at work on the [Caitlyn Renderer](https://github.com/cypraeno/caitlyn) under the cypraeno RenderTeam.
 As a student design team, we primarily focus on upholding industry standard skills of agile development
 We are constantly on recruitment, so feel free to reach out below!

 ### Past Work